 There are a few things companies should keep in mind when using data for AI.
 They are:

 - Get the right kind of data.
 Not having the right data for the purpose intended will hold any company back and waste valuable time.
 Always make sure you check at the start of a project whether you have the right data to solve the issue.

 - Use existing expertise.
-As good as AI is, it still needs sufficient human expertise to understand and interpret data its found and to come up with a viable solution.
+As good as AI is, it still needs sufficient human expertise to understand and interpret data and to come up with a viable solution.

 - Concentrate on the actual product.
-In order to get good data companies need to entice users to contribute their data.
+In order to get good data companies needs to entice users to contribute their data.
 Those that have a good customer experience will be more willing to contribute their data.
 One way companies can do this is through a user-in-the-loop model.
 This means that any users wanting to use the features of your product must first give away some of their data.
-Google and Facebook are two well known companies that use this model.
+Google and Facebook are two well-known companies that use this model.